dmrom7/geogbrowns/content/post/21-10-28-Coffee/index.md

 - lenka
 - isolde

+summary: A coffee machine was placed in the Browns today, provided by the school.
+It is the same coffee machine as the one in Geography common room and is there for anyone to use.
+Milk and coffee is suplied as well!

 draft: false
 toc: true

 ---

-## About

-A coffee machine was placed in the Browns today, provided by the school.
-It is the same coffee machine as the one in Geography common room and is there for anyone to use.
-Milk and coffee is suplied as well!

 {{< toc >}}